The Soldier's Details

 Harry enlisted in October 1940 and joined ‘C’ Company.
 Following capitulation of the Allies at Singapore, the Australian POWs were accommodated mostly at Selarang Camp and Barracks.
 The POWs participated in work parties around Singapore for the Japanese.
 Life was relatively relaxed compared to what lay ahead of the men on the railway.

-Conditions at the camp and working were appalling and on 27 June 1943, Harry unfortunately contracted cholera and died at the age of 28 years.
+Conditions at the camp and work on the line was appalling.
+Deaths were frequent.
+On 27 June 1943, Harry unfortunately contracted cholera and died age 28 years.
 He was buried nearby and then after the war his body moved to Kanchanaburi War Cemetery.

-Henry known as Harry was one of three sons and one daughter born to Maud Mary (nee Watters) and Joseph Albert McDonough.
+Henry known as Harry was youngest of three sons, Albert and Rolf and one daughter Vera born to Rev Maud Mary (nee Watters) and Joseph Albert McDonough, both born Victoria.
+Maude Watters and Joseph McDonough married Subiaco 1904.
+First born was son Albert, then daughter Vera was born Boulder 1907.

-Harry became a bootmaker and in 1937 and was working with his brother Albert Ernst.
+Harry became a bootmaker and 1937 Electoral Roll was working with his brother Albert Ernst.
 The same year Harry was residing with his parents at Darling Street, South Perth.
-In the Electoral Roll for 1943 i.e. the year he enlisted, he was residing in Seventh Avenue, East Perth, working as a boot repairer.
+In the Electoral Roll for 1943 i.e. year he enlisted, he was residing in Seventh Avenue, East Perth, working as a boot repairer.

 Harry’s parents were much involved with the Progressive Spiritualist Church with Reverend Maude McDonough and Emma Milner being instrumental in establishing the church in Highgate in 1934.
 The McDonoughs weathered controversial years when the Progressive Spiritualist Church was not recognised.
 The Perth Church was affiliated with Spiritualist Church movement which began in US in about 1840s.